Humiliation for Boris Johnson as MPs back ban over Partygate lies

 Rishi Sunak accused of being ‘too weak’ to stand up to Johnson, as PM dodges Commons showdown which saw scathing report approved

-Boris Johnson has endured a final humiliation over the Partygate scandal in parliament as MPs backed the scathing report which found he deliberately lied to the Commons – stripping the former prime minister of his Westminster pass.
+Boris Johnson has endured a final humiliation over the Partygate scandal in parliament as MPs backed the scathing report which found he deliberately lied to the Commons and just seven Tories voted in his favour.

-Rishi Sunak was accused of being “too weak” to stand up to Mr Johnson and his “sycophants” after the PM ducked the Commons debate as the privileges committee report was approved by the opposition and a smattering of Tory MPs.
+Rishi Sunak was accused of being “too weak” to stand up to Mr Johnson and his “sycophants” after the PM ducked the Commons debate as the privileges committee report was approved by the opposition and 118 Tory MPs.

 Parliament’s damning verdict on Mr Johnson came as Metropolitan Police launched a new investigation into alleged breaches of Covid laws at No 10, Chequers, inside parliament and Conservative Party HQ.